On the convergence of a shock capturing discontinuous Galerkin method for nonlinear hyperbolic systems of conservation laws: Conclusion

 \section{Conclusion}

 In this work we have shown the capability of the shock capturing mechanism to ensure the convergence to entropy measure-valued solution for nonlinear systems of conservation laws.
-We followed the framework presented by \cite{hiltebrand2014entropy} in streamline diffusion shock capturing discontinuous Galerkin and introduced a stripped-down version by omitting the streamline diffusion term while retaining the entropy stability and convergence of the method.
+We followed the framework presented in \cite{hiltebrand2014entropy} for streamline diffusion shock capturing discontinuous Galerkin methods, and introduced a stripped-down version by omitting the streamline diffusion term while retaining the entropy stability and convergence of the method.
 Also using super approximation estimates, we succeeded to `relax' the scaling in the viscosity and obtain a less diffusive method.
+Furthermore, the applicability of the method was presented through numerical experiments.

-The dimensional consistency of the formulation was not the point of interest in the convergence analysis and was ignored totally in this work.
-In practical cases it is required to consider the dimensions of the shock capturing operator to be consistent.
-In \cite{hiltebrand2014efficient} a dimensional consistent formulation with SD term is presented.
+An improved version of our scheme might consider a dimensionally consistent of the shock capturing operator.
+(See \cite{hiltebrand2014efficient} for a dimensionally consistent formulation with SD term.)
+This is left for future work.